hugojosefson/docker-shebang/README.md

 ### Node.js with npm dependencies

-With this example, you can also specify the contents of a `package.json`, which will be installed inside Docker each time your script is run.
+With this header, you can also specify the contents of a `package.json`, which will be installed inside Docker each time your script is run.

 Paste this at the beginning of your `.js` script file, and edit the `dependencies` to your needs: